raghav-2408/DM_SEM/MID_1_PART.md

-# Web Crawler and its Role in Searching and Indexing
+# Q : Web Crawler and its Role in Searching and Indexing

 **Web Crawler:**
 A **web crawler**, also known as a spider or bot, is an automated script or program used by search engines to systematically browse and index content on the internet.
 It starts by visiting a list of known web addresses and then follows links to discover and retrieve information from web pages.